Dora Wheeler Keith: Career as an artist

-Dora Wheeler maintained two studios: one a refurbished garret at the Associated Artists headquarters 115 East 23rd Street, and another at the Wheeler's summer retreat in the Catskills.
-Chase painted his portrait of Dora in her 23rd Street studio, against a shimmering gold backdrop of one of Associated Artists's embroidered fabrics.
+Dora Wheeler maintained three studios: a refurbished garret at the Associated Artists headquarters, 115 East 23rd Street; at the Wheeler's summer retreat in the Catskills; and in Thomasville, GA, at the Wheelers' winter house, Wintergreen.
+Chase painted his portrait of Dora in her 23rd Street studio against a shimmering gold silk backdrop, possibly one of the Associated Artists' embroidered fabrics.
 The painting was intended as an exhibition piece for the 1883 European art season and received a gold medal in Munich; it is now in the Cleveland Museum of Art.

-Dora's New York studio became a popular rendezvous for artists, writers, and luminaries of contemporary New York, perhaps her mother thought because of the "novelty of the introduction of the women element."
-Lily Langtree for whom Dora had designed three silk tapestries featuring Cupids at play was a guest in Dora's studio; "who but Oscar Wilde should wander in one afternoon" (self-invited—Candace speculated nobody was willing to introduce him).
-John Singer Sargent borrowed her studio for a season, where he painted the portrait La Carmencita now in the Musée d'Orsay, Paris, and the portrait of Beatrix Goelet called The Little Girl and the Parrot.
+Dora's New York studio became a popular rendezvous for artists, writers, and luminaries of contemporary New York, perhaps, her mother thought, because of the "novelty of the introduction of the women element."
+Lillie Langty for whom Dora had designed three silk tapestries featuring Cupids at play, was a visitor to Dora's studio.
+Another day "who but Oscar Wilde should wander in one afternoon" (self-invited—Candace speculated nobody was willing to introduce him).
+John Singer Sargent rented her studio for a season, where he painted the portrait La Carmencita now in the Musée d'Orsay, Paris, and the portrait of Beatrix Goelet called The Little Girl and the Parrot.
 Swedish artist Anders Zorn painted in Dora's studio the year following.

-Her country studio was built in a corner of the garden at Pennyroyal, the family summer cabin at the Catskills mountain artist colony called Onteora.
-Her young nephew Henry L. Stimson used to play with her brother Dunham Wheeler in a corner of the summer house nicknamed "the Armory"; she painted Stimson's portrait as a child.
-She also painted portraits of many celebrated visitors; her chalk drawing of Mark Twain survives on the east wall at the summer house Pennyroyal.
+Dora's Catskills studio was built in a corner of the garden at Pennyroyal, the family's summer house at the Catskills mountain artist colony called Onteora, co-founded by her mother.
+Her young nephew Henry L. Stimson used to play with her brother Dunham Wheeler in a corner of the house nicknamed "the Armory"; she painted Stimson's portrait as a child.
+She also painted portraits of many celebrated visitors on the east wall of Pennyroyal; only her chalk drawing of Mark Twain has survived renovations.

-Dora and her mother Candace were inseparable; they collaborated on art and business endeavors and lived together most of their lives, even after Dora's marriage to Boudinot Keith: "the two were so close it is hard to delineate where Candace Wheeler ended and Dora Wheeler began."
+Dora and her mother Candace were inseparable; they collaborated on art and business endeavors and lived together or nearby most of their lives, even after Dora's marriage to Boudinot Keith: "the two were so close it is hard to delineate where Candace Wheeler ended and Dora Wheeler began."
+They collaborated on books as author and designer/illustrator, respectively.
 Dora was the primary figure designer for textiles for her mother's enterprise Associated Artists, producing tapestry designs including those used in the parlor of the Vanderbilt Mansion.
-Her needlewoven tapestries showing Minnehaha, the Winged Moon, and The Birth of Psyche, hung in a London exhibition of American Art with John Lafarge stained glass windows.
+Her needle-woven tapestries showing Minnehaha, the Winged Moon, and The Birth of Psyche, hung in a London exhibition of American Art with John Lafarge stained glass windows.